Zuehlke/software-engineering-corner/drafts/react-router-6-page-transitions.md

 # The goal
-Based on a properly layouted application, we want to have a simple & clean fade transition when navigating between the pages.
+Based on an application with a proper layout, we want to have a simple and clean fade transition when navigating between the pages.
 Having a client-side rendered application and not implementing that would be a bit of wasted potential.

 ![animated page transition with 1s duration](https://cdn.hashnode.com/res/hashnode/image/upload/v1709892988313/o6Dqpo0Wi.gif?auto=format)